 In other words: it’s a headache.

 You might be thinking ‘This doesn’t affect me, I don’t do business with the EEA’.
-But for businesses using cloud-based data storage and tools, it might not be so clear-cut since there's a good chance your cloud storage is in Europe.
+But for businesses using cloud-based data storage and backups, it might not be so clear-cut since there's a good chance your cloud storage is in Europe.

 Where is my data stored?